-The Employer agrees to provide procedures for officers to purchase optional Group Term Life Insurance and Universal Life Insurance in addition to basic Group Term Life Insurance coverage provided above at nominal additional cost to the officer.
-Officers will be permitted to purchase any amount of optional insurance coverage in \$1,000 multiples up to an amount equal to their annual salary rounded up to next multiple of \$1,000.
-The optional Group Term Life Insurance shall continue to be provided officers at the Employer's then current cost.
+The Employer agrees to provide procedures for Officers to purchase optional Group Term Life Insurance and Universal Life Insurance in addition to basic Group Term Life Insurance coverage provided above, for which the cost to the Officer shall not exceed the current cost negotiated by the Employer.
+Officers will be permitted to purchase any amount of optional insurance coverage in multiples of up to ten times the Officer's annual salary, rounded up to the next \$1,000.00, not to exceed \$1.500.000.

-Section 25.2 - Medical and Dental Plans.
+Section 25.2 - Medical and Dental Plans